The perfect easy family meal for Meatless Monday? Forbidden Black Rice Bowls.

 It’s interesting to me the psychology of using a plate versus a bowl.
 When I offer foods on a plate the kids generally ask them to be spaced out, but if I serve food (as I have been recently) in a good sized bowl they have no qualms about foods getting all mixed up together as you want to do here.
 Bowl food to me is just a mix of all kinds of foods with different colors textures that you want to mix up so that every bites has a ton of interesting flavors.

 Don’t have one of the vegetables on hand in the recipe?
 You can add or sub anything you have on hand and enjoy.
-Slice some radishes, air fry your favorite summer or winter squash.
+Slice some radishes, air fry cubed squash.
 No tofu?Broil a piece of salmon or chop grilled chicken.
 Meals are always more fun when you make them your way!

 This Forbidden Black Rice Bowl is so satisfying it offering a variety of tastes like sweet, salty, nutty, soft, crunchy and more that will leave you wanting more!